lndb/jsPlumb_Liviz.js/README.md

 Update:

-I have re-compiled GraphViz's code for the sfdp layout engine.
+I have re-compiled GraphViz's code for the fdp, sfdp, neato, twopi, and circo layout engines.
 The source code has been added under the src folder.
 Follow the same steps mentioned [here](https://github.com/gyuque/livizjs) to compile the code...

-There are currently two available layout engines:
+There are currently six available layout engines:
 - [dot](http://www.graphviz.org/pdf/dot.1.pdf) (via the em-dotgen.min.js javascript file)
+- [fdp](http://www.graphviz.org/pdf/fdp.1.pdf) (via the em-fdpgen.min.js javascript file)
 - [sfdp](http://www.graphviz.org/pdf/sfdp.1.pdf) (via the em-sfdpgen.min.js javascript file)
+- [neato](http://www.graphviz.org/pdf/neato.1.pdf) (via the em-neatogen.min.js javascript file)
+- [twopi](http://www.graphviz.org/pdf/twopi.1.pdf) (via the em-twopigen.min.js javascript file)
+- [circo](http://www.graphviz.org/pdf/circo.1.pdf) (via the em-circogen.min.js javascript file)

-The example here uses the dot layout engine, but to use the sfdp layout engine follow these steps:
+The example here uses the dot layout engine, but to use other layout engines (fdp, sfdp, neato, twopi, or circo) follow these steps:
-- In the jsPlumbChar.htm file, change the content of the div with the id "layout-engine" from dot to sfdp, and then disable the textarea that's right after it, and enable the disabled textarea that follows.
+- In the jsPlumbChar.htm file, change the content of the div with the id "layout-engine" from dot to the desired layout engine (fdp, sfdp, neato, twopi, or circo).
-- In the main.js file, change the value of the LAYOUT_ENGINE variable from dot to sfdp.
+- In the main.js file, change the value of the LAYOUT_ENGINE variable from dot to the same layout engine you picked in the above step.

 More info at the [LNDB.info forum](http://forums.lndb.info/showthread.php?tid=43&pid=185#pid185).